Problems with Utopias: The Closed Book

 In Chapter 17, Terry is on trial for his attempted assault on Alima.
 In my version, of course, the assault is a contrived event between Terry and Alima.
 However, Terry objectively accepts that by all appearances, he did break the law.

-During the trial, Terry addresses the tension between a legalism approach to relationships (asking permission for every act) and, on the other hand, the micro-aggression approach, which punishes people for not picking up on the smallest indicators.
+During the trial, Terry addresses the legalism approach to relationships (asking permission for every act) and the related issue of micro-aggression, which punishes people for not picking up on the smallest indicators.

 I [Terry] said [to the Councillors], “I assumed agreement existed.”